cyberbiont/vscode-profiles/README.md

 Profile name that will be turned on automatically on workspace load.
 Use it only in workspace settings (in your project's .vscode/settings.json)

-### warnAboutSyncSettings
+### warnAboutNoSettings
 _default: true_
-Show warning message when activating profile that has no associated SettingsSync settings.
+Show warning message when activating profile that has no associated SettingsCycle command / settings block.

 ### extensions.symlinkifyExtensions